Algebraic solutions of linear differential equations: an arithmetic approach: Several natural differential equations have algebraic solutions

 In his ICM 2018 paper~\cite[p.~768]{Zagier18}, Zagier introduced a recurrent sequence of rational numbers $(c_n)_{n\geq 0}$ defined by initial terms $c_0 = 1, c_1 = -161/(2^{10}\cdot 3^{5})$ and $c_2 = 26605753/(2^{23} \cdot 3^{12} \cdot 5^2)$, and by the following linear recursion with polynomial coefficients:

-This mysteriously looking sequences arises from a topological differential equation in the work of Bertola, Dubrovin and Yang~\cite{BeDuYa18}, each coefficient $c_n$ being defined by an integral over a moduli space.
+This mysteriously looking sequences arises from a topological differential equation in the work of Bertola, Dubrovin and Yang~\cite{BeDuYa18}, each coefficient $c_n$ being defined by an integral over the Deligne-Mumford moduli spaces of stable curves of genus $g$ with $n$ marked points.
 It is not difficult to prove that $c_n$ behaves asymptotically like $1/n!^2$.
-Inspired by an analogy with the behavior of the so-called \emph{quantum periods} in mirror symmetry, Zagier asked whether if it is possible that the $c_n$'s become integers after multiplication by $n!^2$, or more generally by the product of two Pochhammer symbols.
-Zagier mentions the following highly nontrivial two results: \begin{itemize} \item {[Yang \& Zagier]}: $a_n \coloneqq (2^{10} \cdot 3^5 \cdot 5^4)^n \cdot (3/5)_n \cdot (4/5)_n \cdot c_n \in \Z$ for all integers $\geq 0$; \item {[Dubrovin \& Yang]}: $b_n \coloneqq (2^{12}\cdot 3^{5} \cdot 5^4)^n \cdot (2/5)_n \cdot (9/10)_n \cdot c_n \in \Z$ for all integers $\geq 0$. \end{itemize}
+Inspired by an analogy with the behavior of the \emph{quantum periods} in mirror symmetry, Zagier asked whether it is possible that the $c_n$'s become integers after multiplication by $n!^2$, or more generally by the product of two rising factorials.
+Zagier mentions the following highly nontrivial two results: \begin{itemize} \item {[Yang \& Zagier]}: $a_n \coloneqq (2^{10} \cdot 3^5 \cdot 5^4)^n \cdot (3/5)_n \cdot (4/5)_n \cdot c_n \in \Z$ for all integers $n \geq 0$; \item {[Dubrovin \& Yang]}: $b_n \coloneqq (2^{12}\cdot 3^{5} \cdot 5^4)^n \cdot (2/5)_n \cdot (9/10)_n \cdot c_n \in \Z$ for all integers $n \geq 0$. \end{itemize}

-Both sequences are integer sequences of exponential growth, and hence can be expected to have a generating series that is a period.
-For the sequence $(b_n)$, Zagier mentions that the generating function is even algebraic, but that the sequence $(a_n)$ seems to be more challenging.
-Yurkevich~\cite[Theorem 2]{Yurkevich22} proved that the generating function of the sequence $(a_n)$ is also algebraic.
-(See~\cite[Thm.~2]{DuYaZa21} for a very closely related result.)
+Both sequences are integer sequences of exponential growth, and hence can be expected to have a generating series that is (the Taylor expansion at $0$ of) a period function in the sense of algebraic geometry.
+For the sequence $(b_n)$, Zagier mentions that its generating function is even algebraic, but that the sequence $(a_n)$ seems to be more challenging.
+Yurkevich~\cite[Theorem~2]{Yurkevich22} proved that the generating function of the sequence $(a_n)$ is also algebraic.
+(See~\cite[Thm.~2]{DuYaZa23} for a very closely related result.)
 Inspired by these results, it is natural to look at the following question.

 \begin{question} Find $(u,v)\in \Q$ such that $\widetilde{c}_n \coloneqq w^n \cdot (u)_n \cdot (v)_n \cdot c_n\in\Z$ for all $n\geq 0$, for some $w\in\Z$. \end{question}

 A natural related question is the following.